iankorf/MCB185-2023/Unit0/README.md

 + Set up shared clipboard if you want to copy-paste between host and VM

 If you're having problems with the install or post-install, ask for help.

+Mac users can also install VMs, but the experience is sometimes not as good as PC users.

 ### Install Linux on PC ###